telemething/PX4GettingStarted_DS2020/Outline.md

 		sudo groupadd docker
 		sudo usermod -aG docker $USER
 		Log out/in
-	4) Select which container you wish to use
+	4) Select which container you wish to usepx4
 		Go to ref:'PX4 Containers", select your container We'll use 'px4-dev-simulation-bionic', click on that link Notice the 'Docker Pull Command', you can run this command on your command line to download and install the container, but this